justeattakeaway/pie/apps/pie-docs/src/engineers/guidelines/browser-support.md

 The number of browsers available to our users is vast, especially for those using mobile devices.
 Below, we have defined a rating system that helps us to specify the level of browser support we aim to achieve and to clarify what level of testing is required.

+{% notification {
+type: "warning",
-As with any browser support checklist, this list should be reviewed often and updated in-line with the browsers and devices that our users are choosing to access our platforms via.
+message: "As with any browser support checklist, this list should be reviewed often and updated in-line with the browsers and devices that our users are choosing to access our platforms via."
+} %}

 ---